 - 2 tbsp olive oil

 - 1/4 cup balsamic vinegar

-- 1 (10-ounce) can diced tomatoes and green chiles, undrained
+- 1 10-ounce can diced tomatoes with green chiles

-- 1 envelope Lipton Savory Herb and Garlic soup/dip mix
+- 1 envelope Lipton Savory Herb & Garlic seasoning mix

 - Combine flour, salt, and pepper.
 Dredge chicken in flour mixture.

 - Add wine and vinegar to skillet, stirring to loosen particles from bottom of skillet; cook 2 minutes.
 Stir in tomatoes and green chiles and garlic-and-herb sauce mix until combined.
 Return chicken to skillet.
-Cook, uncovered, over medium heat 5 minutes or until done.
-Stir in 1/4 cup green onions.
-Serve over hot cooked egg noodles; sprinkle with remaining 1/4 cup green onions.
+Cover and cook over medium heat 15-20 minutes or until chicken is tender.
+Serve over ice and garnish with green onions.

 I won’t bore you with the stories of dinner failures…you have probably heard my family revolt at the dinner table from your house.